Eric Wolanski

 Dr. Eric Wolanski is a coastal oceanographer and ecohydrologist.
 He is linking physics and biology in estuarine, coastal, reef and savannah ecosystems.
 He has 430 publications, including six recent books:

 - Wolanski, E., Kingsford, M.J.
 (2024).
 Oceanographic Processes of Coral Reef.
 Physical and Biological Links in the Great Barrier Reef.
-CRC Press, Boca Raton, Fla., USA (in press).
+CRC Press, Taylor and Francis, Boca Raton, 458 pp.

 - Paris, C. B., Wolanski, E., eds.
 (2020).
 The Importance of Behavior in the Recruitment of Marine Fauna and Flora.
 Lausanne: Frontiers Media SA. doi: 10.3389/978-2-88963-501-6